JuliaPOMDP/POMDPs.jl/README.md

 POMDPs.jl integrates with other ecosystems:
 - The [POMDPModelTools package](https://github.com/JuliaPOMDP/POMDPModelTools.jl) provides [two-way integration](https://juliapomdp.github.io/POMDPModelTools.jl/stable/common_rl/#CommonRLInterface-Integration) with [CommonRLInterface](https://github.com/JuliaReinforcementLearning/CommonRLInterface.jl) and therefore with the [JuliaReinforcementLearning packages](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl).
 - Python can be used to define and solve MDPs and POMDPs via the [quickpomdps](https://github.com/JuliaPOMDP/quickpomdps) package or through tables directly via [pyjulia](https://github.com/JuliaPy/pyjulia).
+- The [SymbolicMDPs package](https://github.com/JuliaPlanners/SymbolicMDPs.jl) provides an interface to work with PDDL models.

 For a detailed introduction, check out our [Julia Academy course](https://juliaacademy.com/p/decision-making-under-uncertainty-with-pomdps-jl)!
 For help, please post in [GitHub Discussions tab](https://github.com/JuliaPOMDP/POMDPs.jl/discussions).
 We welcome contributions from anyone!
 See [CONTRIBUTING.md](/CONTRIBUTING.md) for information about contributing.